pkutaj/pkutaj.github.io/_posts/2021-02-25-Function-Arguments-in-Python.md

 ----
 * **rule:** argument with default values **must** come after those without default values
 ----
-* parameters specified in a function definition with `def` are a comma separated list
+* parameters specified in a function definition with `def` are a comma-separated list
 * they can be made **optional** by assiging a **default** values to the parameter
     - else, syntax err
 * consider the following one-liner